Nauja/Entropy/Draft.md

 # Whole principle explained with one simple example

+This example is going to be overkill but will help us concentrate on what interest us here; how to make up our mind to write code that is easily documentable, readable, testable and maintainable.

-Let's take the case of a simple function such as `sum`:
+So, let's take the case of a simple function such as `sum`:

 ```python
 def sum(a:int, b:int) -> int:
     return a + b
 ```

-This example is going to be overkill for such function but will help us concentrate on what interest us - the whole principle behind this coding - how to make up our mind to write simple readable, testable and maintainable code.

-The most important when writing code is to keep in mind what his added value is.
-You write code to take inputs, transform it, then generate output.
-But we often write code according to the way we think its users or ourself are going to use it and end up with something like this:
+The most important when writing code is to keep in mind what its added value is.
+We are writing something that transforms some inputs to generate some outputs.
+One common pitfall is to not write it according to its added value but the way we think its users or ourself are going to use it, ending up with something like this:

 ```python
 def sum(filename:str) -> int: